-Most Honeywell thermostats contain a heat anticipator.
-This mechanism is designed to allow some overshoot of the desired room temperature but prevent dramatic overshooting.
-A modest amount of overshoot reduces wear and tear to pumps, compressors and motors by keeping the climate control system from cycling on and off too frequently when the temperature hovers around the set point.
-If you notice your system "hunting" or oscillating on and off when the room temperature reaches the thermostat's set point, you can correct this by adjusting the heat anticipator to increase burner time.
+Most Honeywell thermostats contain a heat anticipator, which allows some overshoot of the desired room temperature but prevents dramatic overshooting.
+A modest amount of overshoot reduces wear and tear to pumps, compressors, and motors by keeping the climate control system from cycling on and off too frequently when the temperature hovers around the set point.
+If you notice your system "hunting" or oscillating on and off when the room temperature reaches the set point of the Honeywell thermostat, you can correct this by adjusting the heat anticipator to increase burner time.
 If the room gets too hot, adjust to reduce burner time.

-Remove your Honeywell thermostat's cover.
-There are several types with an easy-to-remove clip-on cover; however, if you have a "Vision Pro" thermostat, press down on the hidden buttons on the top and bottom of the unit while pulling the cover away from the wall.
+Remove the your Honeywell thermostat's cover.
+There are several types with an easy-to-remove clip-on cover.
+If you have a "Vision Pro" thermostat, press down on the hidden buttons on the top and bottom of the unit while pulling the cover away from the wall.

-Refer to your particular thermostat's instruction manual, if you have one, and use the tip of a wooden pencil to adjust the movable pointer.
+Refer to your particular Honeywell thermostat's instruction manual, if you have one, and use the tip of a wooden pencil to adjust the movable pointer.
 On models with a movable copper arm, insert the pencil tip into the triangular opening on the end of the arm.
 On models with a knurled disk, insert the pencil tip in the hole provided on the left of the pointer.
 Once you've done this, move the pointer to the recommended setting as shown in the instruction manual.
-If you do not have a manual, or if the above procedure does not resolve the problem, go to the next step.
+If you don't have a manual, or if the above procedure doesn't resolve the problem, go to the next step.

 Increase burner time by moving the pointer to the next higher number on the scale.
 This makes the burner put out less heat and prevents the thermostat from turning the system off too early.
 This method should stop the system from frequently oscillating on and off when room temperature nears the thermostat's set point.

-Decrease burner time if the room gets too hot by moving the pointer to the next lower number on the scale.
+Decrease burner time for your thermostat if the room gets too hot by moving the pointer to the next lower number on the scale.

 Make small adjustments at a time and allow five minutes for the system to settle down to see if the correction has the desired effect.